jquery-archive/PEP/README.md

 PointerEvents should work on all "Evergreen" (self-updating) browsers.

-It has been tested on Chrome, Firefox, Opera, and IE 10.
+It has been tested on Chrome, Safari, Firefox, Opera, and IE 10.

 ## How does PointerEvents work?